EricssonResearch/EST-OSCORE/draft-ietf-ace-coap-est-oscore.md

 ## Message fragmentation

 The EDHOC key exchange is optimized for message overhead, in particular the use of static DH keys instead of signature keys for authentication (e.g., method 3 of {{I-D.ietf-lake-edhoc}}).
-Together with various measures listed in this document such as CBOR-encoded payloads ({{I-D.ietf-cose-cbor-encoded-cert}}), CBOR certificates {{I-D.ietf-cose-cbor-encoded-cert}}, certificates by reference ({{optimizations}}), and trust anchors without signature ({{crts}}), a significant reduction of message sizes can be achieved.
+Together with various measures listed in this document such as CBOR-encoded payloads {{RFC8949}}, CBOR certificates {{I-D.ietf-cose-cbor-encoded-cert}}, certificates by reference ({{optimizations}}), and trust anchors without signature ({{crts}}), a significant reduction of message sizes can be achieved.

 Nevertheless, depending on application, the protocol messages may become larger than available frame size resulting in fragmentation and, in resource constrained networks such as IEEE 802.15.4 where throughput is limited, fragment loss can trigger costly retransmissions.

-It is RECOMMENDED to prevent IP fragmentation, since it involves an error-prone datagram reconstitution.
+It is RECOMMENDED to prevent IP fragmentation, since it involves an error-prone datagram reassembly.
 To limit the size of the CoAP payload, this specification mandates the implementation of CoAP option Block1 and Block2 fragmentation mechanism {{RFC7959}} as described in Section 4.6 of {{RFC9148}}.

 ## Delayed Responses
 See Section 4.7 in {{RFC9148}}.